Before dropping the SeaDoo in the water:

 • Drain Plug; Check the drain plugs, make sure they are in place and secure.

 • Oil & Gas; Check fluid levels and fill up using 93 Octane gasoline and Amsoil synthetic 2 cylinder Oil.
-Quality oil such as Amsoil is very important, avoid using anything else, and 93 octane gasoline is not required, but the engine will run better.
-Avoid using non-oxygenated gas (no ethanol base).
-Oxygenation of 91 is no ethanol, and 93 octane oxygenated.lways check oil and gas levels.
-Run 93 octane and Amsoil full synthetic 2 cylinder oil.
+Quality oil such as Amsoil is very important, avoid using anything else.
+93 octane gasoline is not required, but the engine will run better.
+Avoid using non-oxygenated gas with no ethanol base.
+Oxygenation of 91 is not ethanol like 93 octane oxygenated.

-• Start the SeaDoo; Just before launch, start the SeaDoo out of the water for easy start, no more than 20-seconds, this will also increase your battery and starter life.
+• Start the SeaDoo; Just before launch, start the SeaDoo out of the water for easy start, no more than 10-seconds, this will also increase the battery and starter life.

-• SeaDoo Warm Up; Once you start the engine and in the water, use 5-10 minutes to warm up the engine and vary the throttle and RPM's lightly, do not run the engine wide open until warmed up.
+• SeaDoo Warm Up; After you start the engine in the water, use 5-10 minutes to warm up the engine and vary the throttle and RPM's lightly.
+Do not run the engine wide open until warmed up.

 • Ride It; Then Ride it Like you Stole it!